(Pocket-lint) - Did you know you can use Alexa to call and message others?

 To call your contacts and supported mobile and landline phone numbers:

 - Select Communicate from the bottom navigation bar.

-- Select the contact you want to reach and then select Call (the "phone" icon).
-If you're both using a device with a screen (like Echo Show or Echo Spot), you'll see a Video icon you can select to start a video call.
+- Select the contact you want to reach and then select their number or Alexa audio call or video call.
+If you're both using a device with a screen (like Echo Show or Echo Spot), you'll see the option to start a video call.

 - To end the call, select the End button on-screen.